theuggla/lysande-jekyll-theme/README.md

 3. Open up a browser and visit the url `http://localhost:4000`

 4. Fire up the IDE of your choise (Webstorm, sublime etc.) and open the files in the `src`-folder and start editing your site.
-When a file is saved the watch-script will auto generate the site. (including sass-files)
+When a file is saved the watch-script will auto generate the site. (including sass-files but not true for _config.yml)

 5. When you are done simply `ctrl+c` to abort the watch, `exit` to  exit the ssh-session and do a `vagrant halt` to stop the machine or `vagrant suspend` to only suspend it.